thgilartlu/U0FVTkRFUlMtSkFDS1NPTiBQZXJzb25hbCBHZW5lYWxvZ2ljYWwgRGF0YWJhc2U-/readme.md

 <p align="center" title="SAUNDERS-JACKSON Personal Genealogy"><img src="https://macedonpubliclibrary.files.wordpress.com/2020/03/word-cloud-3331301.png" alt="SAUNDERS-JACKSON Personal Genealogy"/></p>

+## Monologue

+<p align="center">Why do we feel compelled to trace our roots?
+Those names in the family tree are just that, names.
+Yet the kinship we feel towards them is powerful.
+Does the fact that we are rooted in history, make us feel more secure in the present?</p>

 ## 👷 Built with

 - [GEDKeeper](https://github.com/serg-norseman/gedkeeper "GEDKeeper"): as Primary genealogical application.
 Full GEDCOM 5.5.1 Standard Support.